lucaslra/price-story/README.md

-# Price Story API
+# Price Story

-A Go API for tracking and analyzing price histories of products.
+A Go backend with a React + Vite frontend for tracking and analyzing product price histories.
+This README summarizes features, setup, development workflow, troubleshooting, and references.
+See `docs/` for expanded guides.

 ## Project Structure